Published On: Jul 29 2012 01:29:17 AM CDTUpdated On: Jul 30 2016 01:00:00 AM CDT

 1930: Hosts and pre-tournament favorite Uruguay defeats Argentina 4–2 in front of a crowd of 93,000 people in Montevideo to become the first nation to win the World Cup.

-1929: Puppeteer and TV producer Sid Krofft, best known for pairing with his younger brother, Marty Krofft, to produce children's television shows in the 1970s and '80s, is born Cydus Yolas in Montréal, Québec, Canada.
+1929: Puppeteer and TV producer Sid Krofft (left), best known for pairing with his younger brother, Marty Krofft (right), to produce children's television shows in the 1970s and '80s, is born Cydus Yolas in Montréal, Québec, Canada.
 Sid and Marty Krofft were best known for shows such as "H.R.
 Pufnstuf," "Sigmund and the Sea Monsters" and "Land of the Lost."
-Sid Krofft is seen here at right watching his brother speaking as they accept a Pop Culture award at the seventh annual TV Land Awards in Los Angeles on April 19, 2009.
+Sid Krofft is seen here speaking as he and his brother accept a Pop Culture award at the seventh annual TV Land Awards in Los Angeles on April 19, 2009.

 1916: German agents sabotage American ammunition supplies at Black Tom Island in Jersey City, New Jersey, resulting in explosions that kill as many as seven people.
 The attack was designed to prevent the materials from being used by the Allies in World War I.